JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 ## Mixtures

 As mentioned above, `Taylor1{T}`, `HomogeneousPolynomial{T}` and `TaylorN{T}`
-are parameterized structures structures such that `T<:AbstractSeries`, the latter is a subtype of `Number`.
+are parameterized structures such that `T<:AbstractSeries`, the latter is a subtype of `Number`.
 Then, we may actually define Taylor expansions in ``N+1`` variables, where one of the variables (the `Taylor1` variable) is somewhat special.